concord-consortium/modern-js-templates/readme.md

   * `app.js` is the main entry point for the app.
 Require other files with `require("relative/path/to/file");`
   * All files placed in `assets` will be copied as-is to `public`
+  * Write ES6/ES2015 in source, it is transformed into ES5 for today's browsers using babeljs.